UlrikJonasLove/Understanding-Typescript/README.md

 * Props and state
 * useRef for user inputs

+### 10. Node with TypeScript

+* Node with TypeScript
+* Express with TypeScript
+* CRUD methods with TypeScript
+* Nodemon - for auto refresh

 ### Project - Drag and Drop
 This project uses some of the key features of TypeScript.
 It is a simple drag and drop project where you can drag and drop elements from one container to another.
 It uses the following features:
 * Classes